-The increase in the average net Loans receivable balance was primarily due to year-over-year growth in Consumer Loan assignment volume in recent years.
+The increase in the average net Loans receivable balance was primarily due to the dollar volume of new Consumer Loan assignments exceeding the principal collected on Loans receivable.
 The average yield on our Loan portfolio for the year ended December 31, 2016 decreased as compared to the same period in 2015 due to lower yields on new Consumer Loan assignments.

 Premiums Earned.
 The decrease of \$5.2 million, or 10.8%, was primarily due to a decrease in the size of our reinsurance portfolio, which was the result of a decline in premiums written on vehicle service contracts.
-While we have experienced year-over-year growth in Consumer Loan assignment volume in recent years, the percentage of Consumer Loan assignments with reinsured vehicle service contracts has declined.
+While we have experienced growth in our Loan portfolio, the percentage of Consumer Loan assignments with reinsured vehicle service contracts has declined.

 Other Income.
-The increase of \$5.3 million, or 11.4%, was primarily due to year-over-year growth in Consumer Loan assignment volume in recent years, resulting in increases of \$3.7 million in ancillary product profit sharing and \$2.3 million in remarketing fees, partially offset by a decrease in GPS-SID fees of \$2.9 million due to a decrease in the number of units purchased by Dealers from third party providers in the current year.
+The increase of \$5.3 million, or 11.4%, was primarily due to growth in our Loan portfolio, resulting in increases of \$3.7 million in ancillary product profit sharing and \$2.3 million in remarketing fees, partially offset by a decrease in GPS-SID fees of \$2.9 million due to a decrease in the number of units purchased by Dealers from our third party provider in the current year.